 Inoki made a name for himself in Japan, facing opponents of various disciplines in worked shoot-style matches, in his quest to elevate wrestling’s portrayal as a legitimate combat sport.

-From 1975 to 1989, Inoki "fought" in twenty mixed martial arts contests, with some being "worked" and others legitimate.
+From 1975 to 1989, Inoki "fought" in twenty mixed martial arts contests, with most being "worked" and a few others legitimate.

 The Wigan-trained Karl Gotch, who would be in Inoki’s corner as an advisor in the bout versus Ali, became the backbone and head trainer of New Japan Pro Wrestling.
 Until then, Antonio Inoki, one of the most famous athletes in Japan, remained largely anonymous outside of his country.
 But in a match against Muhammad Ali, he was assured global exposure.